LoAT-developers/LoAT/docs/index.md

 # Awards

+In 2023, LoAT competed at the [*CHC Competition*](https://chc-comp.github.io/) for the first time.

+* best tool (tied with [Golem](https://github.com/usi-verification-and-security/golem) for proving unsatisfiability in the category LIA-Lin (linear clauses with linear integer arithmetic) at the [*CHC Comp 2025*](https://chc-comp.github.io/)
+* 3rd place in the category LIA-Lin (linear clauses with linear integer arithmetic) at the [*CHC Comp 2025*](https://chc-comp.github.io/)
+* 3rd place in the category LIA-Lin (linear clauses with linear integer arithmetic) at the [*CHC Comp 2024*](https://chc-comp.github.io/2024)

 In 2020, LoAT competed as standalone tool at the [*Termination and Complexity Competition*](http://termination-portal.org/wiki/Termination_Competition) for the first time.

+* best tool for proving non-termination in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2025*](http://termination-portal.org/wiki/Termination_Competition_2025)
 * best tool for proving non-termination in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2024*](http://termination-portal.org/wiki/Termination_Competition_2024)
 * best tool for proving non-termination in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2023*](http://termination-portal.org/wiki/Termination_Competition_2023)
 * best tool for proving non-termination in the category *Termination of Integer Transition Systems* at the [*Termination and Complexity Competition 2022*](http://termination-portal.org/wiki/Termination_Competition_2022)